qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 # Display the first 10 rows of the dataframe to preview your data

 display(dfdimCustomer_gold.head(10))
-Here you’re cleaning and transforming customer data (dfdimCustomer_silver) by performing a left anti join to exclude duplicates that already exist in the dimCustomer_gold table, and then generating unique CustomerID values using the monotonically_increasing_id() function.
+Here you're cleaning and transforming customer data (dfdimCustomer_silver) by performing a left anti join to exclude duplicates that already exist in the dimCustomer_gold table, and then generating unique CustomerID values using the monotonically_increasing_id() function.

-Now you’ll ensure that your customer table remains up-to-date as new data comes in.
+Now you'll ensure that your customer table remains up-to-date as new data comes in.
 In a new code block, paste and run the following:

 code
 from delta.tables import *